vignesh-seven/Roma-Keyboard-Telugu/README.md

 ### Why RomaKey instead of Anu Script Manager
  - RomaKey uses very little resources on your system.
- - It is faster and opens up in no time.
+ - It is faster (way faster actually).
- - It is Simpler to use.
+ - It's open-source (If that matters to you).

 But this is faster, simpler, and uses less resources.